joeltaylor/elasticsearch-ruby/stretchysearch/README.md

 # Stretchysearch

-The `elasticsearch` library provides a Ruby client and API for [Stretchysearch](http://elasticsearch.org).
+The `stretchysearch` library provides a Ruby client and API for [Stretchysearch](http://stretchysearch.org).

 Features overview: